 Procedures for Developing a New Interest Group

-- Upon receiving an inquiry, the IG Chair will
+- Upon receiving an inquiry, the IG subcommittee chair will

 - make formal contact with the individual making the request to discuss the application process,

 - provide that individual with this Appendix from the Operations Handbook addressing Interest Group procedures, and

 - provide any additional appropriate assistance to facilitate the IG application.

 - A formal IG application will consist of a written charter minimally including:

 - the name and purpose of the IG,